Recruit the Best for RIT!

 You can assist the Office of Admissions with its efforts to attract qualified students to attend RIT.
 By representing RIT at area college fairs or participating in Admissions receptions in your area, you can play an important role in helping prospective students learn more about RIT.

-> Waive an application fee! - Request an Alumni Admissions Voucher
+> Waive an application fee! - Request a $60 Alumni Application Fee Voucher

 This benefit allows alumni to waive one prospective student's $60 application fee per year.

 A great way to learn more about volunteering and what to expect.

 - Stay up to date on what's going on at RIT (this will aid you in answering students' questions).